 Anatomy of a derelict English cottage

 In the spring of 2019, my sister got married near Oxford, England, which gave us a little wiggle room to visit some of the friends and projects we had been looking forward to for so long.
-Since the trip required us to bring some formal clothing, filming gear and all the things two teenagers and a nine-year-old may consider strictly necessary for a trip of several days, we decided to drive to Calais and take the ferry into Dover before the Bansky welcoming mural just outside the ferry terminal had disappeared.
+Since the trip required us to bring some formal clothing, filming gear and all the things two teenagers and a nine-year-old may consider strictly necessary for a trip of several days, we decided to drive to Calais and take the ferry into Dover before the Banksy welcoming mural just outside the ferry terminal had disappeared.

-One of the appointments brought us on a nice drive through winding, secondary roads into a small village in Herefordshire, were the West Midlands meet the hills of Wales.
-David Connor from Croft Lodge Studio, an architecture practice he shares with his wife, also an architect, welcomed us into his house and we talked about the video interview, then proceeded into the building annex: David Connor and Kate Darby had bought a house with a 300-year-old crumbling cottage on it.
+One of the appointments brought us on a nice drive through winding, secondary roads into a small village in Herefordshire, where the West Midlands meet the hills of Wales.
+David Connor from Croft Lodge Studio, an architecture practice he shares with his wife, also an architect, welcomed us into his house, and we talked about the video interview, then proceeded into the building annex: David Connor and Kate Darby had bought a house with a 300-year-old crumbling cottage on it.
 They found out they had to preserve the structure or lose any right to build.

-Instead of fixing the structure to make it a picturesque interpretation of what had once been, they chose not to repair it, but to encase it in a new house that would protect the ruin from the elements.
-Mirroring the old shape, the new building creates two walls and two roofs where the old cottage still holds, while at other spots the missing part drops away and the white shell recreates what it once was.
+Instead of fixing the structure to make it a picturesque interpretation of what had once been, they chose not to repair it but to encase it in a new house that would protect the ruin from the elements.
+Mirroring the old shape, the new building creates two walls and two roofs where the old cottage still holds, while at other spots, the missing part drops away, and the white shell recreates what it once was.

 Architecture, Connor seemed to say at times with dry, earnest humor, can reflect the memory of what it once was.
 From afar, the new home in black corrugated iron next to a magnificent oak tree on the commons near the property blends with the farm buildings around.
 Inside, the carcass of a 17th-century cottage seems frozen in time after three centuries of aging with no more protection than the now-crumbling original structure.

-There are dry ivy branches, and the trimmings concede an interesting bluntness to the assemble.
+There are dry ivy branches, and the trimmings concede an interesting bluntness to the compound.
 The old cottage’s interior is still used and serves as a unique, enchanted scenario for some books and seats, sculptures, and art pieces, most of them by Connor himself.
 A cast iron stove sits at the old hearth.